BeingPuja/Tourism-Management/README.md

 # Tourism-Management
-This is a simple Tourism Management System Project
+This is a simple Tourism Management System Project in a course of "Software Development Project"